flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 - A **RISC-based design**: As explained before, ARM CPUs have been influenced by a paper from the University of California, Berkeley called 'The Case for the Reduced Instruction Set Computer' [@cpu-patterson].
 Its research outlines a series of guidelines for scalable processor design and defends the use of a [load-store architecture](xbox#tab-1-4-cisc-or-risc), a fixed instruction size and a large register file.
 Many of these were absent in the populated CPU market (i.e. [Intel 8086](xbox#cpu), [MOS 6502](nes#cpu), [Zilog Z80](master-system#cpu) and the [Motorola 68000](mega-drive-genesis#cpu)), but would influence the design of new CPU lines throughout the 80s and 90s.
 - **Conditional execution**: A peculiar feature of the ARM ISA.
 Essentially, almost every instruction embeds a condition that states whether it should be executed.
 Typically, other CPUs follow the 'compare and jump' process (also called 'branching') to control which instructions must the CPU execute.
 By contrast, ARM programmers may insert the condition in the instruction itself.
 This is possible due to the first four bits of ARM's opcodes are reserved for a condition (i.e. `equal`, `not equal`, etc).
 All in all, this reduces the complexity of ARM code, as conditional execution provides a cleaner design for routines, unlike branching and subroutine splitting.
 Additionally, this also serves as a workaround for [control hazards](playstation#delay-galore) (explained in more detail later).
+- A **flexible second operand**, also known as 'Operand2' [@cpu-operand2].
+Typically, operations are made of two operands (like `add 2 and 2`).
+However, ARM instructions also allows embedding an extra `shift` operation into the second operand.
+For example, you can compute `shift 2 by four bits and then add it to 2` in a single instruction.
+  - Bit shifting is also a cheap shortcut to perform division or multiplication with powers of 2, which leads to many optimisation techniques.
 - **32-bit** and **64-bit multiplication** instructions: An addition of the ARM v4.
 Furthermore, 64-bit operations output the result in two registers.

 #### The package